JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/keyvaulttoecho.gif" %}

+You can see the update reflected to the right-hand side tab in the browser showing `Echo: 1` after the secret is updated.

 Here is example of the event in [CloudEvents](https://cloudevents.io/) format that is sent to the webhook:

 ```json